-Sugarloaf Mountain Trail is a 8 mile lightly trafficked out and back trail located near Big Bear City, CA that features a river and is rated as difficult.
+Sugarloaf Mountain Trail is a 9.9 mile lightly trafficked out and back trail located near Big Bear City, California that features a river and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash